 How to order: San Tung is open for takeout and delivery.
 Call 415-242-0828 to order.

-How to order: Yuanbao Jiaozi and Bini’s Kitchen are open for takeout; Z&Y and Shanghai Dumpling King are open for takeout and delivery; Old Mandarin Islamic, and Dumpling Time, are open for takeout, delivery, and outdoor dining; Mister Jiu’s and Red Tavern are open for takeout and outdoor dining.
+How to order: Yuanbao Jiaozi and Bini’s Kitchen are open for takeout.
+Z&Y is open for indoor and outdoor dining, make reservations here.
+Shanghai Dumpling King and Dumpling time are open for first-come, first-serve dining and takeout and delivery.
+Old Mandarin Islamic is open for first-come, first-serve indoor and outdoor dining, or call 415-564-3481 for reservations.
+Mister Jiu’s is open for indoor dining, make reservations here. and Red Tavern is open for outdoor dining, make reservations here.

 “... but what about the amazing shumai and pork buns and potstickers at [insert name of your favorite dim sum joint here]?”
 GREAT QUESTION, hungry reader: We couldn’t bear killing our darlings in this already fraught list of favorites, so we’re making dim sum its own damn entry.
 And there’s nothing like a dim sum feast on a Sunday, alongside multigenerational families stretching the brunch hour deep into the afternoon.
 Some favorites include Hong Kong Lounge and Dragon Beaux for sit-down feasts, Good Luck Dim Sum for takeaway, and Yank Sing on the Embarcadero for Peking duck and xiao long bao followed by a walk on the water.

 It’s a special kind of restaurant that makes every meal feel like a convivial, memorable dinner party.
 The Morris does just that, if your dinner parties tend to involve magnificent platters of housemade charcuterie, Dungeness crab-topped rice porridge, whole roasted ducks, and one of the funner, better wine lists in the city.
-But the one must is kicking things off with a chartreuse slushy, the restaurant’s signature drink, and seriously sophisticated sipper masquerading as a crushable party drink.
+But the one must is kicking things off with a chartreuse slushy, the restaurant’s signature drink, a seriously sophisticated sipper masquerading as a crushable party drink.
 Then again, why can’t it be both?
 The Morris is proof-positive that we don’t have to choose.
-Keep an eye out for pandemic-era specials including Wednesday burger nights, Thursday fried chicken, and special, wine-paired dinners.

-How to order: The Morris is open for takeout, delivery, and outdoor dining.
-Order and reserve here.
+How to order: The Morris is open for outdoor dining.
+Make reservations here.

-How to order: Nari is takeout, delivery, and outdoor dining.
-Order and reserve here.
+How to order: Nari is open for indoor dining.
+Make reservations here.

 This sweet spot in the Richmond has been a San Francisco staple since opening in 1992, and still draws crowds for it’s flavorful menu of Burmese cuisine.
 Everything is delicious but the textured, flavor-filled tea leaf salad has become San Francisco canon for a reason.
 The rainbow salad, moh hinga, and samosa soup are hard to pass up, too.